Where Does The Oxygen On Earth Come From?

 The First Accumulation of Oxygen: Hypothesized Causes of the Great Oxidation Event

 The study of Crowe et al. suggested that the free oxygen first appeared in significant quantities during the Paleoproterozoic Era that transpired between 3.0 and 2.3 billion years ago.
-They explained further that an occurrence called the Great Oxidation Event transpired during Paleoproterozoic Era that in turn, changed the atmosphere of the Earth from a weakly reducing atmosphere to an oxidizing atmosphere.
-The cause of this event remained unknown.
+They explained further that an occurrence called the Great Oxidation Event transpired during the Paleoproterozoic Era that changed the atmosphere of the Earth from a weakly reducing atmosphere to an oxidizing atmosphere.
+The exact causes of this event remain up for debate.

-Several hypotheses have been presented to explain the cause of the Great Oxidation Event.
+Several hypotheses have been presented to explain the possible causes of the Great Oxidation Event.
 Take note of the following:

-4. Nickel Famine: Early chemosynthetic organisms called methanogens produced methane, which readily oxidizes carbon dioxide and water in the presence of ultraviolet radiation, thus trapping molecular oxygen.
-Note that modern methanogens require nickel as an enzyme cofactor.
-The cooling of the crust resulted in a decrease in the supply of volcanic nickel, thus allowing photosynthetic algae to overtake methanogens.
+4. Nickel Famine: Early chemosynthetic organisms called methanogens produced methane.
+They also require nickel as an enzyme cofactor.
+Methane oxidizes carbon dioxide and water in the presence of ultraviolet radiation.
+This traps molecular oxygen.
+The cooling of the crust resulted in a decrease in the supply of volcanic nickel.
+This could be a factor that allowed cyanobacteria to overtake methanogens.
 K. O. Konhauser et al. found out that the rate of nickel deposition declined steadily from 2.2 to 2.4 billion years ago.

 Continued Accumulation and the Cycle of Oxygen: Major Sources of Oxygen On Earth

 A number of people would agree that trees and the entire vegetation are one of the primary sources of oxygen on Earth.
 Plant life essentially produces oxygen as a byproduct of photosynthesis and respiration.
-As one of the most cited examples, estimates suggest that the Amazon Rainforest alone provides around 20 percent of oxygen on the planet.
-However, this figure can be confusing and misleading.
+One of the most cited examples is the contribution of the Amazon Rainforest.
+Estimates suggests that it provides around 20 percent of oxygen on the planet.
+This figure can be misleading.

 It is important to highlight the role of plant-like organisms called phytoplankton as a major contributor to the modern oxygen reserve.
 These organisms that reside in oceans also undergo photosynthesis and thus, release oxygen as a waste product.
 Scientists estimate that at least 50 percent of atmospheric oxygen has been produced by these organisms collectively.
-Of course, the experts remain unsure about the exact figure because it is tough to calculate.
+These experts, of course, remain unsure about the exact figure because of limitations in estimations.

 Modern Consumption and Depletion of Oxygen